pedrojimenezp/pedrojimenezp/README.md

 I have a degree in Systems Engineering and Telecommunications from the University of Cordoba - Colombia.
 I've been writing code since 2012 and I've been working for a couple of companies since 2015.

-👀 I’m interested in any web technology that may look promising to me, also I'm interesting in topics like:
+👀 I’m interested in any web technology that may look promising to me and also I'm interested in general topics like:
 - Software Architecture
 - Software development patterns
 - Startups development